top of page

 3. Loneliness, Grief & Seasonal Depression

-Even surrounded by people, many experience holiday loneliness.
+Even when surrounded by people, many experience holiday loneliness.

 Why Emotional Pain Elevates Substance Vulnerability